truefoundry/cognita/README.md

 -   The compose file uses `compose.env` file for environment variables.
 You can modify it as per your needs.
 -   The compose file will start the following services:
-    -   `postgres` - Used to store metadata for collections and data sources.
+    -   `cognita-db` - Postgres instance used to store metadata for collections and data sources.
     -   `qdrant-server` - Used to start local vector db server.
     -   `cognita-backend` - Used to start the FastAPI backend server for Cognita.
     -   `cognita-frontend` - Used to start the frontend for Cognita.